I’m Pat McClendon

 Where nursing lands, how strong nurses stand

-This is the time to embody what matters most to people—
+This is the time to talk about nursing and embody what matters most to people—authentic human connections, care equity and inclusion of patient choice in living and dying.

-is one giant step forward in leading nurses.
+This is one giant step forward in leading nurses and healthcare.

 This is what I learned as a nurse leader and write about in Getting Real About Caring